InfiniTimeOrg/InfiniTime/doc/buildWithDocker.md

 docker image build -t infinitime-build --build-arg PUID=$(id -u) --build-arg PGID=$(id -g) docker/arm64v8/
 ```

-This operation will take some time.
-It builds a Docker image based on Ubuntu, install some packages, download the ARM toolchain, the NRF SDK, MCUBoot and adafruit-nrfutil.
+This operation will take some time, as it builds a Docker image based on Ubuntu, installs some required packages, downloads the ARM toolchain, the NRF SDK, MCUBoot and adafruit-nrfutil.

 When this is done, a new image named *infinitime-build* is available.

 ## Run a container to build the project:

-The command to run the container is essentially the same, regardless of if you built it yourself from the dockerfiles, or are using the Docker hub image:
+The command to run the container is essentially the same, regardless of whether you built it yourself from the dockerfiles, or are using the Docker hub image:

 ```
 docker run --rm -v <project_root>:/sources infinitime-build